wasif-exe/G80-Simulation/README.md

 Credits

-This project was inspired by the original artwork and concept created by Fragment.
+This project was inspired by the original artwork and concept created by Fragment[https://fragment.in/artworks/g80/].
 Their work provided the foundational ideas for this simulation.

 Special thanks to:
 - Google Fonts for providing the Orbitron and Exo 2 fonts.